Ryas-Yusenda/Download-URL-Generator/readme.md

-## 🚀 FuckingFast Batch
+## 🚀 Download URL Generator

-**FuckingFast Batch** is a blazing-fast batch download script designed to fetch multiple files in record time.
-Perfect for users who demand extreme download speed, automation, and simplicity — all in one tool.
+**Download URL Generator** is a powerful script that automatically extracts direct download links from various sources.
+Ideal for users who need quick, reliable access to actual file URLs — whether for batch downloading, automation, or integration into custom workflows.

 ### ⚡ Features

-- Ultra-fast parallel downloading
+- Ultra-fast extraction of direct download links
 - Lightweight and easy to use
 - Supports a list of URLs or HTML files via `links.txt`